 Apart from being CPSC Bicycle certified, its design is super-bike inspired and specifically made with the younger riders in mind, so bear in mind that its sizing may run small.

-This Rudy helmet is most probably the lightest on your list, weighing only 220g.
+This Kask helmet is most probably the lightest on your list, weighing only 2 pounds.
 If you like to ride light and free, this option is for you.

 Sure, it may be slightly more expensive than all other similar helmets, but you get what you pay for, do you not?
 Its In-Mould technology and RSR 8 rotation adjustment system allow you to have the perfect fit while its body is made from polyfoam.